wnet-ieg-2/nprapi-wordpress/README.md

 Access to the NPR Story API requires an API Key to NPR's legacy APIs.
 If you are an NPR member station or are working with an NPR member station and do not know your key, please [ask NPR station relations for help](https://nprsupport.desk.com/customer/login?return_to=%2Fcustomer%2Fportal%2Femails%2Fnew).

-The WordPress plugin is being developed as an Open Source plugin by NPR.
-If you would like to suggest features or bug fixes, or better yet if you would like to contribute new features or bug fixes please contact [NPR station relations](https://nprsupport.desk.com/customer/login?return_to=%2Fcustomer%2Fportal%2Femails%2Fnew).
+The WordPress plugin was originally developed as an Open Source plugin by NPR Digital Services and is now supported by developers with NPR member stations working within the Open Public Media group.
+If you would like to suggest features or bug fixes, or better yet if you would like to contribute new features or bug fixes please visit our [GitHub repository](https://github.com/OpenPublicMedia/nprapi-wordpress) and post an issue or contribute a pull request.

 ## Installation